mapzen/documentation/src-tangram-new/custom-styles.md

 <div class="play-embed" source="https://precog.mapzen.com/tangrams/tangram-play/master/embed/?go=👌&scene=https://tangrams.github.io/tangram-docs/tutorials/custom/custom2.yaml&lines=7-9#16.50417/40.78070/-73.96085"></div>

-Then, rename the _draw group_ of the "roads" layer from `lines` to `_dashes`, and the roads will be drawn in the custom style.
+So far our new style isn't used anywhere, so no dashes will be seen.
+To fix this, rename the _draw group_ of the "roads" layer from `lines` to `_dashes`, and the roads will be drawn in the custom style.

 The values of the `dash` parameter are relative to the `width` of the line – a value of `2` produces a dash or gap twice as long as the line's width, `.5` is half the line's width, and `1` produces a square.